click-connector/clickconnector-widget-sdk/README.md

-Sure!
-Here's the formatted documentation for a README file in markdown format:

-# ClicKConnector ChatWidget SDK Library
+# ClickConnector ChatWidget SDK Library

 The `ChatWidget` class provides a set of static methods to interact with the ClickConnector widget.
 It handles the loading of the widget and offers various functionalities like appearance customization, user management, messaging, and more.